Medibank to shut down for security overhaul

 The nation’s biggest health insurer will shut down its IT network, retail stores and customer call centre from 8.30pm on Friday until Sunday to “further strengthen systems and enhance security protections”.

-“We apologise for the inconvenience this operation may cause customers but this is the next necessary phase of our ongoing work to further safeguard our network,” a statement reads.
+“We apologise for the inconvenience this operation may cause customers but this is the next necessary phase of our ongoing work to further safeguard our network,” a statement on Thursday read.

 Russian cyber criminals hacked Medibank’s customer database and stole the health records of almost 10 million current and former customers.